smatechnologies/cegid-cbr-connector-docs/docs/installation.md

 Either use an existing Windows Agent or complete the installation of the Windows Agent.

 ### Cegid-CBR/Y2 Connector Installation
-The SCegid-CBR connector must be installed on the Windows Server that supports the Cegid-CBR/Y2 application.
+The Cegid-CBR connector must be installed on the Windows Server that supports the Cegid-CBR/Y2 application.
 Ensure that the server has an installed OpCon Windows Agent.

 Copy the downloaded install file CegidCBRConnector-win.zip and extract it into a temp directory (c:\\temp).
 Extract the information including sub-directories into the required directory.